The terms motorhome and RV (and camper and trailer too) are used quite interchangeably.

 Bigger campers accommodate multiple people with extra sleeping areas and/or additional living space.

 The trailer and camper terms are used interchangeably at times.

 For instance, a travel trailer is towable and includes liveable accommodation.
 Therefore, it’s important to pay attention to the installed amenities, floor plan, and other specifics to understand what you’re looking at.

 Additionally, some larger trailers include slide-outs to expand the internal living space when situated at an RV park or long-stay RV park.

-A travel trailer is towed by a powered vehicle.
+A travel trailer is towed by a powered vehicle, with a truck.

 It depends on the trailer design whether they may be ridden in while being towed or not.